Vantiq/vantiq-extension-sources/testConnector/README.md

 ```
 RULE listenFromTestConnector

-WHEN MESSAGE ARRIVES FROM TestConnector1 as message
+WHEN EVENT OCCURS ON "/sources/TestConnector1" as sourceEvent

+// Grab the actual value from the event
+var message = sourceEvent.value

 var fileResponse = message.files
 var envVarResponse = message.environmentVariables